aajanki/ts2workflows/language_reference.md

 }
 ```

 If an exception gets thrown inside a try block, the stack trace in Workflows logs will misleadingly show the exception originating from inside the finally block.
-This happens because the implementation of the finally block catches the original exception and later throws an identical exception.
-The original source location of the exception is lost.
+This happens because the finally block is implemented by catching and re-throwing the original exception.
+The original source location of the exception is lost while re-throwing the exception.

 ⚠️ At the moment, break and continue are not supported in a try or a catch block if there is a related finally block.

 ## Retrying on errors

 It is possible to set a retry policy for a try-catch statement.
-Because Typescript does not have `retry` keyword, the retry is implemented by a special `retry_policy` function.
-It must be called immediately after a try-catch block.
-A call to the `retry_policy` is ignored elsewhere.
+Because Typescript does not have `retry` keyword, the retry is implemented by a special `retry_policy` intrinsic function.
+It must be called immediately after a try-catch block. `retry_policy` is ignored elsewhere.

+The arguments of `retry_policy` specify which errors are retried and how many times.
+The arguments can be either a policy provided by GCP Workflows or a custom retry policy as explained in the next sections.

+If an exception gets thrown in a try block and the retry policy covers the exception, the try block is executed again.
 Finally and catch blocks are run after possible retry attempts.
-The following sample retries `http.get()` if it throws an exception and executes `sys.log('Error!')` and `closeConnection()` after retry attempts.
+The following sample retries `http.get()` if it throws an HTTP error and executes `sys.log('Error!')` and `closeConnection()` after retry attempts.

 ```javascript
 import { http, retry_policy, sys } from 'ts2workflows/types/workflowslib'